tejas79883/nl2sql_project/README.md

 | `ModuleNotFoundError: vanna` | Run `pip install -r requirements.txt` |
 | Port 8000 already in use | Use `uvicorn main:app --port 8001` |

----

-## Contact

-For questions about this assignment: hiring@company.com